Introducing a Beef and Bean Chili recipe that will keep you warm and cozy and FULL!

 - 1 teaspoon crushed red pepper flakes

-- Heat the olive oil in a large saucepan over medium heat.
+- In a large saucepan or pot, heat the olive oil over medium heat.
 Add the onions, reduce the heat to low and cook, stirring occasionally, until they have softened and become lightly browned (about 15 minutes).
 Add the bell peppers and jalapeños and cook, stirring occasionally, about 5 minutes longer.
 Add the garlic and cook, stirring constantly, for about 1 minute, being careful not to let it brown.

 - Increase the heat to medium-high.
-Add the ground sirloin, chili powder, basil, and cumin; cook until the beef is brown all over (5 to 7 minutes).
+Add the ground sirloin, chili powder, cumin and basil; cook until the beef is brown all over (5 to 7 minutes).
 Break the beef into small pieces as it cooks.
-Drain off excess fat.
-Stir in the worcestershire sauce, tomatoes and their juices, tomato paste, broth, beans, bay leaves, salt, pepper and crushed red pepper; bring to a low boil.
-Reduce the heat to low; simmer for 45 to 1 hour so that the flavors meld and the liquid reduces a bit and thickens slightly.
+Spoon out the excess fat and discard.
+Stir in the broth, tomatoes, beans Worcestershire sauce, tomato paste, bay leaves, salt, pepper and crushed red pepper; bring to a low boil.
+Reduce the heat to low; simmer for 45 minutes to 1 hour so that the flavors meld and the liquid reduces a bit and thickens slightly.

 - Serve warm.
 Top with shredded cheese and sour cream, if desired.